Social Media and Patron Content

 - Professional library association news

-Employee Use of Social Media
+Employee Personal Use of Social Media

-Library employees may post on the library’s social media sites from personal accounts during their time outside of work.
+Library employees may comment on the library’s social media sites from personal accounts during their time outside of work.
 The library recognizes that public employees do not surrender all their First Amendment rights by reason of their employment and that the First Amendment protects a public employee’s right, in certain circumstances, to speak as a citizen addressing matters of public concern.
 However, when a public employee makes statements pursuant to his or her official duties, the employee is not speaking as a citizen for First Amendment purposes, and the Constitution does not insulate his or her communications from potential discipline by the library.
 Employees must be aware that information they display or comments they make on library social media sites may be viewed by other users as representing official library sponsored information or comments.

 In their personal use of social media, library employees may not